jaredasch/MyTunez/README.md

 # Project 0: MyTunez
-- Jarred Asch and Colin Hosking
+By Jarred Asch and Colin Hosking